 - Customer requests receipts for winning bets, or requests receipts from other customers in the shop, or looks for them in waste bins.
-This may be an attempt to gain what appears to be evidence of the legitimate origins of criminal funds. - Customer requests winnings to be returned via a different payment method to that used to place the bet eg bets placed with cash but winnings requested to be paid by debit/credit card. - The customer regularly bets using high value notes eg £50.
+This may be an attempt to gain what appears to be evidence of the legitimate origins of criminal funds. - Customer requests winnings to be returned via a different payment method to that used to place the bet eg bets placed with cash but winnings requested to be paid by debit/credit card. - Customer claims multiple Self Service Betting Terminal winning slips in one go, especially where the winnings on each individual slip are below the threshold that would trigger additional checks by the operator. - The customer regularly bets using high value notes eg £50.
 On its own this may not be suspicious, but if combined with other indicators a suspicion may arise. - 23.
 Once knowledge or suspicion of criminal spend is linked to a customer in one area of the business (for example, over the counter bets), it is good practice to monitor the customer's activity in other areas of the business (for example, gaming machine play). - 24.
 Operators should also be mindful that some risk indicators (for example, a pattern of increasing spend, spend inconsistent with apparent source of income or unusual patterns of play) could be indicative of money laundering, but also equally of problem gambling, or both (or, possibly, neither). - 25.
 Suspicion may arise after bets have been taken.
 When money has been received and either held on account or a return is due but not yet paid, and a bookmaker suspects betting is associated with money laundering and/or a criminal lifestyle, the law provides a course of action to be followed which prevents a bookmaker from committing a criminal offence in handing money back to the customer.
 In such circumstances the MLRO must submit a SAR to the FIU as soon as possible and seek consent to pay the customer.
 The FIU normally acknowledge receipt of the report and request within 48 hours, but the determination of whether to grant the consent may take longer.
 They may consider more urgent responses dependent on the circumstances prevailing. - 26.
 The FIU recognise that the withholding of consent to continue with a transaction or the handling of funds would place the bookmaker in a difficult position and where this is necessary, will work closely with the bookmaker to manage the situation. - 27.
 It may be that in some circumstances it is not appropriate or practical to seek police consent before handling a transaction (for example owing to the realtime face-to-face customer interactions encountered during over the counter or on track betting, the potential for tipping-off by stalling, and importantly: personal safety concerns).
-In these circumstances, payment(s) can be made subject to an immediate disclosure to the FIU who will always advise on this aspect and any other matter concerning disclosure. - 28.
-The FIU is ready to offer advice and can be contacted during normal working hours on the general office number: 01534 612250.
+In these circumstances, payment(s) can be made subject to an immediate disclosure to the FIU who will always advise on this aspect and any other matter concerning disclosure.

+28. The FIU is ready to offer advice and can be contacted during normal working hours on the general office number: 01534 612250.